International Programmes

 Although they undertake fundraising and partnership work locally, given the numerous challenges faced by countries in the Global South, they also rely on Mildmay's supporters in the UK to help fund their work.

-Opening in Kampala in 1998 to provide comprehensive HIV care to the public, with over 3,000 children waiting for life-saving drugs through the US President’s Emergency Plan for AIDS Relief (PEPFAR).
+It opened in Kampala to provide comprehensive HIV care at a time when over 3,000 children were waiting for life-saving treatment through PEPFAR.

 Mildmay Kenya works to empower communities to deliver HIV health care services through support, education and training.